What is Epididymitis and Epididymo-orchitis?

 What should I do if I think I have Epididymitis?

-If you think you have edpididymitis, you should visit your GP for a check up.
+If you think you have epididymitis, you should visit your GP or a Devon Sexual Health clinic for a review.
 The doctor or nurse will need to do some tests to find out the cause of the infection.
-They may also refer you to one of our sexual health clinics for more tests.
-These may include a groin genital examination, a swab from the urethra (the tube that carries pee out of the body), urine and blood tests.
+These may include a genital examination, a swab from the urethra (the tube that carries pee out of the body), urine and blood tests.
 This may sound embarrassing, but our staff do this sort of thing every day and will make you feel comfortable.

 How can I avoid getting Epididymitis?